d99kris/nchat/README.md

 Specifies the maximum number of chat messages up to latest (or current selected) to pass to the auto-compose tool.

+### auto_select_chat_timeout_sec

+Specifies a timeout after receiving previous history sync message (with timestamp before the application went online) for automatically setting current chat.
+If disabled (value 0) current chat will only be set upon any user input, or receiving a message with timestamp after application went online (connected to server).

 ### call_command